Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Ulysses measurements of the high-latitude solar wind at \(1-5\) AU showed that the majority of discontinuities resided within the stream-stream interaction regions and/or within Alfvén wave trains (Tsurutani et al. 1995; Tsurutani and Ho 1999).
 The nonlinear evolution of Alfvén waves (wave steepening) can be the main cause of such discontinuities.
 The background plasma/magnetic field inhomogeneities and various dissipative processes are key to Alfvén wave nonlinear evolution .
 In hybrid simulations and analytical models , this steepening was shown to cause formation of discontinuities in configurations resembling the near-Earth observations.
 There are models predicting discontinuity formation and destruction due to dissipative processes (e.g., Alfvén wave steepening, magnetic reconnection) in the solar wind.
 However, the efficiency of these processes in realistic expanding solar wind was not yet tested against observations.

 More recently, utilizing high-resolution plasma measurements from ARTEMIS and MMS missions, Artemyev et al. (2019) showed that discontinuities have kinetic characteristics for both tangential and rotational discontinuities: fluxes of electrons of different energies vary differently across these discontinuities.
-This discoveries revealed the importance of ion and electron kinetics to discontinuity structure.
+These discoveries revealed the importance of ion and electron kinetics to discontinuity structure.

 Current Gaps in Understanding